MicrosoftDocs/sdk-api/sdk-api-src/content/vfw/nf-vfw-mciwndstop.md

 ---
 UID: NF:vfw.MCIWndStop
 title: MCIWndStop macro (vfw.h)
 description: The MCIWndStop macro stops playing or recording the content of the MCI device associated with the MCIWnd window.
-You can use this macro or explicitly send the MCI_STOP command.
+You can use this macro or explicitly send the MCI_STOP command.helpviewer_keywords: ["MCIWndStop","MCIWndStop macro [Windows Multimedia]","_win32_MCIWndStop","multimedia.mciwndstop","vfw/MCIWndStop"]
 old-location: multimedia\mciwndstop.htm
 tech.root: Multimedia
 ms.assetid: e46bca2a-635c-4a80-849d-ee5fc0953161